 Here are answers to a few frequently asked questions that may be helpful as you consider partnering with the YAV program:

 First, the YAV program places young adults in small site groups usually of four to eight young people, rather than placing the volunteers as individuals.
 So hosting a YAV site each year involves planning and preparing sites to host a small group of young adults to live, work and learn in your community.

 Second, the YAV program collaborates with community agencies, nonprofits and advocacy groups as worksites for YAV participants.
 We often describe this as a program ‘outside the four walls of the church.’

 There are many ways your congregation or presbytery can partner in the development of young leaders.
 A few suggestions include using space available or already existing partnerships to create Hospitality Houses to reach out to young adults already serving in your community.
 Another resource that may be helpful is the Vespers Discernment curriculum.
 This resource has been used by several different groups, including many YAV sites, as a guided process for further vocational discernment with young adults.

 If you have questions about hosting a new YAV site, contact Richard Williams, coordinator of the YAV program at firstname.lastname@example.org.

 New National YAV site process

-Here is a packet of information that has been used as an application for new YAV sites in previous years.
-While the details will change for this upcoming new national YAV site cycle, the general outline should be similar.
+Here is an info packet used for site applications in previous years.
+While the details will change for new national YAV site applications, the general outline will be similar.

 New International YAV site process